Last Updated: July 24, 2024

 Early Life

-Joe Eszterhas was born on November 23, 1944 in Csákánydoroszló, Hungary to parents Maria and Istvan Eszterhas who both followed the Roman Catholic faith.
-He was born during World War II and lived as a child in a refugee camp in Allied-occupied Austria.
+Joe Eszterhas was born on November 23, 1944, in Csákánydoroszló, Hungary.
+He is the son of Maria and Istvan Eszterhas, who both followed the Roman Catholic faith.
+Joe was born during World War II and lived as a child in a refugee camp in Allied-occupied Austria.
 The family later moved to the United States, living first in Pittsburgh before later settling in Cleveland in 1950.
 He attended high school there and then enrolled at Ohio University.
 After winning a writing competition in 1966 sponsored by the William Randolph Hearst Foundation, he decided to pursue a career in writing.

 Early Writing Career